What if, during a conversation with your Dialogflow agent, you want the user to opt for a switch to a human agent?

 From now on every welcome intent reply the widget will show the “Talk to agent” button.

-If we tap the button the “Talk to agent” intent will be invoked and the user will be routed to an agent on the current department (following the department routing rules, opening hours and agents availability).
+If we tap the button Talk to agent the corresponding “Talk to agent” intent will be invoked, the intent reply message is displayed in the conversation and the user will be routed to an agent on the current department (following the department routing rules, opening hours and agents availability).

 Do you have any feedback on this article?
 Please send us your feedback writing an email to email@example.com